morph-l2/morph-doc/docs/build-on-morph/build-on-morph/1-difference-between-morph-and-ethereum.md

 }
 ```

-### CodeHash
+### **CodeHash**

 Related to this, we maintain two types of codehash for each contract bytecode: Keccak hash and Poseidon hash.

-KeccakCodeHash is kept to maintain compatibility for EXTCODEHASH.
-PoseidonCodeHash is used for verifying correctness of bytecodes loaded in the zkEVM, where Poseidon hashing is far more efficient.
+`KeccakCodeHash` is kept to maintain compatibility for `EXTCODEHASH`. `PoseidonCodeHash` is used for verifying the correctness of bytecodes loaded in the zkEVM, where Poseidon hashing is far more efficient.

 ### CodeSize

-When verifying EXTCODESIZE, it is expensive to load the whole contract data into the zkEVM.
-Instead, we store the contract size in storage during contract creation, eliminating the need to load the code — a storage proof is sufficient to verify this opcode.
+When verifying `EXTCODESIZE`, it is expensive to load the whole contract data into the zkEVM.
+Instead, we store the contract size in storage during contract creation.
+This way, we do not need to load the code — a storage proof is sufficient to verify this opcode.

 ## Block Time

-:::Warning Block Time Subject to Change
+:::tip Block Time Subject to Change

-Currently blocks are produced every second and empty block if no transctions for 5 seconds
+Currently blocks are produced every second and empty block if no transctions for 5 seconds.
 However, that value may change in the future.

 :::

+To compare, Ethereum has a block time of ~12 seconds.

+This was chosen for two reasons:

+- Having faster, constant block time results in quicker feedback and a better user experience.
+- As we optimize the zkEVM circuits in our testnets, even if we maintain a smaller gas limit per block or batch, we can still reach higher throughput than Ethereum.

+Notice:
 - `TIMESTAMP` will return the timestamp of the block.
 It will update every second.
 - `BLOCKNUMBER` will return an actual block number.
 It will update every second.
 The one-to-one mapping between blocks and transactions will no longer apply.

 <!--